Gene Luen Yang: Early life

-Career
+Works

-After graduating in 1995, Yang worked as a computer engineer for two years.
-However, after a five-day silent retreat, he felt he was meant to teach, and left his job as a computer engineer to teach computer science at a high school.
-In 1996, Yang began self-publishing his own comics under the imprint Humble Comics.
-Yang went on to be published with First Second Books (an imprint of Macmillan Publishers), Marvel Comics, SLG Publishing, Dark Horse Comics, HarperTeen, The New Press, and Pauline Books & Media.
+After graduating in 1995, with a B.S in Computer Science from University of California, Berkeley, Yang worked for two years as a computer engineer.
+Following a five day silent retreat, he felt called to teaching and left his engineering job to teach computer science at a Bishop O'Dowd High School in Oakland, California, where he also served as Director of Information Services.
+He taught there 17 years from 1998 to 2015, while continuing to write and draw comics during evening and weekends.
+In 1996, he founded Humble Comics, through which he self-published Gordon Yamamoto and the King of the Greeks, later funded by a Xeric Grant.
+His work eventually reached major publishers, including First Second Books (an imprint of Macmillan Publishers), Marvel Comics, DC Comics, SLG Publishing, Dark Horse Comics, HarperTeen, The New Press, and Pauline Books & Media.

 In 1997, Yang first published comic Gordon Yamamoto and the King of the Geeks under his Humble Comics imprint, and it won him the Xeric Grant, a self-publishing grant for comic book creators.
 Yang later published two more installments in the Gordon Yamamoto mini-series and a sequel, Loyola Chin and the San Peligran Order.
 In 2010, both Gordon Yamamoto and the King of the Geeks series and Loyola Chin and the San Pelgrino Order were published together as Animal Crackers by Slave Labor Graphics.

 In 2006, Yang published American Born Chinese with First Second Publishing.
 Drawing upon the Chinese folk character of the trickster Monkey King, the book tells the story of a school-age second-generation immigrant who struggles with his Chinese-American identity.
 Although Yang drew from his own experiences, the book is not autobiographical.
 In 2021 Disney+ ordered production of a television adaptation of the book.
+Yang wrote American Born Chinese to look into what it means to be Chinese-American, drawing on his own experience with racism and cultural conflict.
+In shaping the graphic novel, he was inspired by the Chinese folktale Journey to the West, especially the Monkey King, and reimagined the story reflect the modern immigrant experience.
+According to Yang, the book is about "the pain of being an outsider," and tries to challenge racial stereotypes while giving young readers a way to connect if they face similar struggles.
+By mixing humor, mythology, and social commentary, Yang wanted to create a story that would reach many people and show how comics can help bridge cultural gaps by sharing common experience and building empathy.

 Yang's other works have been recognized as well.
 In 2009, Yang was awarded another Eisner Award for Best Short Story for his collaborative work The Eternal Smile which he wrote and Derek Kirk Kim illustrated.
-Yang was nominated for Eisner Awards for both Prime Baby and his collaborative work Level Up.
+Yang was nominated for Eisner Awards for both Prime Baby and his collaborative work with Thien Pham, Level Up.